rhico-real/World-Time-App/README.md

-My first app created by Flutter!
+My first app created with Flutter!

 I used world time api to update the world time in real time.